outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - change: identify variable change functions, and evaluate distorted data sets using those functions for alternate prediction functions, filtering by functions that are robustly predictive with more change conditions applied
             - function: index variables as functions (functions using variable combinations/subsets) to check for input/output connectivity potential between in/dependent variables
             - structure: organize the variables as a network to find relationships & if there is a relationship between in/dependent variables
-          - optimize for general method:
+          - optimize for general problem-solving methods:
             - example:
               - 'generate set of possible solutions & apply filters to reduce solution space'
                 - the interface query should have a format that is filterable once it reaches the filter step of the general solution method